microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Add-WinGetSource.md

 ```

 ### -Name

-The name to identify the source by.
+The name used to identify the WinGet source.

 ```yaml
 Type: System.String